18 Gardens & Parks In Istanbul To Escape The Noise

 Camlica Hill is a beautiful and iconic landmark in Istanbul, located on the Asian side of the city.
 It offers sensational panoramic views of Istanbul’s skyline, including the European side of the Bosphorus Strait.
 This is one place you will need your camera for, and trust me, you’ll take more than enough photos with the changing light.

-You can see not only over the Bosphorus Bridge and over to the European side with its massive skyscrapers and iconic buildings, but also over the Sea of Marmara, where all the huge ships sit, waiting to move through the Bosphorus Strait and to catch the best fish in the area.
+You can see not only over the Bosphorus Bridge to the European side with its massive skyscrapers and iconic buildings but also over the Sea of Marmara, where all the huge ships sit, waiting to move through the Bosphorus Strait and catch the best fish in the area.
 I have never seen a beautiful view quite as good as this one, and I took more photos than should actually be allowed.

 I’d recommend going late in the afternoon because then you can see the changing lights, catch the sunset, and take photos of the skyline all lit up at night.

 You should also check out the most beautiful mosque just a stone’s throw from the hill, Camlica Mosque; it’s the largest in the city.
-In addition, there is Camlica Tower, which offers 360-degree views from the top, and there is also a top-quality restaurant up there if you don’t mind heights.
+In addition, there is Camlica Tower, which offers 360-degree views from the top, and if you don’t mind heights, there is also a top-quality restaurant up there.

 You can reach Camlica Hill by taking public transportation, such as buses or taxis, from various parts of Istanbul.
 If you prefer a more scenic route, you can also take a ferry from the European side to Uskudar and then catch a bus or taxi to Camlica Hill.